betagouv/service-national-universel/terraform/HOW_TO.md

 ## Create a custom environment

 The [deploy-custom-env](../.github/workflows/deploy-custom-env.yml) workflow is triggered when a pull request is opened or modified if the corresponding branch name contains **ci-\***, **\*-ci**, or **\*-ci-\***
-It can also be [triggered manually](https://github.com/betagouv/service-national-universel/actions/workflows/deploy-custom-env.yml)
+It can also be [triggered manually](https://github.com/betagouv/service-national-universel/actions/workflows/deploy-custom-env.yml), but you will have to retrigger manually on every new commit if you choose this way.

 The environment urls are provided in a PR comment, when the environment is created